manvendra-8822/manvendra-8822/README.md

 ### Hi there 👋
 ![](https://github.com/manvendra-8822/manvendra-8822/blob/main/HI%20!%20I%20AM%20MANVENDRA.gif?raw=true)

-**About Me 🧑**
+**About Me 🧑** <br>
--I am currently an engineering student and I am studying Computer engineering.
+- I am currently an engineering student and I am studying Computer engineering. <br>
--💻I am a coder with a passion for learning new technologies and solving problems.
+- 💻I am a coder with a passion for learning new technologies and solving problems.
 - I am learning and working in the areas of Web Development, UI/UX Designing and Graphic Designing.
 - 🌱 I’m currently to learning Full-Stack (MERN) Web Development
 - 👯 I’m looking to collaborate on  I'm looking to collaborate with other developers and designers to create front-end applications.